ICTU/ictuwp-plugin-thema-taxonomie/README.md

 ## Current version:
-* 1.2.15 - Add Term `url` property to allow linking to coupled page.
+* 1.2.16 - Make title translatable.

 ## Changelog:
 * 1.2.14 - Updated and checked correct use of translations.